-The body on the Les Paul Junior is the standard Les Paul styling so it is a flat-top mahogany body.
-Don’t be misled by the ‘Junior’ in the name, it is a full sized guitar that is a bit more lightweight than other Les Paul type models, so you really don’t want to buy this for anyone younger than 11 or 12 years old because it will be too big and uncomfortable to play.
-It has only one pickup, and two controls: volume and tone, so not a lot of features here.
-You can get the Les Paul Junior in a number of cool colors (check the specs at the end of the post).
+The body on the Les Paul Junior has the standard Les Paul shape, and it made of mahogany.
+Don’t be misled by the ‘Junior’ in the name, it is a full-sized guitar that is more lightweight than other Les Paul type models, so you really don’t want to buy this for anyone younger than 11 or 12 years old because it will be too big and uncomfortable to play.
+The LP Junior has only one pickup, and two controls: volume and tone, so not a lot of features here, but a lot of players appreciate this simplicity (guitars with this electronics setup are used by tons of professionals).
+You can get the Les Paul Junior in a number of nice colors – Alpine White, Cherry, Ebony, Heritage Cherry Sunburst, Translucent Blue and Vintage Sunburst.

-Since there aren’t really many features on the guitar it actually makes it perfect for a beginner because it is simple and fun to play.
-I also like this model for a young teen because it is light compared to some of the other Les Paul styles, the light weight adds to its playability for kids and teens.
+There aren’t really many features on the guitar, which actually makes it perfect for a beginner.
+The simplicity makes it simple, and fun to play.
+I also like this model for a young teen because it’s very light compared to some of the other Les Paul styles, the light weight adds to its playability for kids and teens.

-The Junior is known for its good tone and intonation, so that just means that it says in tune well and sounds really good.
-There is only one pickup on this guitar, so if you are into guitars you might argue that you won’t get a good range of tone, but for a beginner this really isn’t something to worry about.
+The Junior is known for its good tone and intonation.
+That just means that it says in tune well and sounds really good.
+There is only one pickup on this guitar, so you might get a huge range of tones, but for a beginner this really isn’t something to worry about.

-As I mentioned above there is only one pickup, but the pickup it has sounds great and is decent quality.
+As I mentioned above there is only one pickup, but it’s a decent quality one, and it sounds really good – surprisingly good for the price of this guitar.
 The rest of the electronics are very solid for a guitar in this price range.

-Frets on the Junior are generally well dressed, which is sometimes a problem with budget guitars.
+Frets on the Junior are generally well dressed (not something that can be said for all budget guitars).
 The neck is smooth and easy to play.

 Things to look out for with The Les Paul Junior

-As a beginner guitar there isn’t really much to complain about with the Epiphone Les Paul Jr. Some people might have minor qualms with the quality of the tuners but the standard criticisms (cheap tuners, don’t like the strings, poor pickup, etc. ) are pretty superficial and can fixed or upgraded very easily
+As a beginner guitar there isn’t really much to complain about with the Epiphone Les Paul Jr. Some people might have minor qualms with the quality of the tuners, but the standard criticisms (cheap tuners, don’t like the strings, poor pickup, etc. ) are pretty superficial and can be fixed or upgraded very easily.